 When students graduate from high school they will have already worked with college professors, experienced college-level curriculum, spent significant time on a college campus, and begun the move into the next stage of their lives.
 Types of early college credit opportunities in District 6 include:

-The Career Academy Scholarship at Aims Community College is available to qualified juniors and seniors seeking career and technical education opportunities.
+The Career Academy Scholarship at Aims Community College is a one or two-year professional certification program that is available to qualified juniors and seniors seeking career and technical education opportunities.
 Available programs of study include:

 · Auto Body Repair Certificate